andrewdalpino/NoPE-GPT/README.md

 | --device | "cuda" | string | The device to run the computation on. |
 | --seed | None | int | The seed for the random number generator. |

 We also provide a script that samples entire sequences rather than single tokens independently which we call `beam_search.py`.
-Beam Search maintains a list of the top `beam_width` sequence candidates and outputs the top `num_candidates` completed sequences with the highest overall priority.
-It is a form of greedy search that works well for some things like text summarization and translation but often results in less natural responses as natural language follows a more stochastic process.
+Beam search maintains a list of the top `beam_width` candidate sequences and outputs the top `num_candidates` completed sequences with the highest overall priority.
+It is a form of greedy search that works well for some things like text summarization and translation but often results in less natural sounding responses and may even repeat certain sequences.

 ```
 python beam_search.py --beam_width=16 --num_candidates=3